WAbby404/ts-spotify/README.md

 - Extends Spotifys Playlist capabilities
 - Safely and securely Login with Spotifys API
-- Select any private or public playlist in your library
+- Choose any private or public playlist in your library
 - Add custom Genres
 - Select multiple genres for a fun twist
 - Remove unwanted songs from your newly generated playlist